 You are blessed because you have the capacity to experience some of the most meaningful depths felt by a human being.
 Often times it is through depressions that we develop soul, humility, compassion, and strength.
 You are facing darkness head on.
 Not everyone is that brave - and not everyone has a heart big enough to contain the amount of sadness you feel.

 I realize you may be suffering right now.
-You may be experiencing confusion or loss - or feel as if you derailed from your truest path and are just living life as a series of shallow gestures with no meaning attached to them.
+You may be experiencing confusion or loss - or you may feel as if you derailed from your truest path and are living life as a series of shallow gestures with no meaning attached to them.
 Please understand, this is all part of the strongest soul’s journey.
-Every challenge you face is a test of your stamina... and this WILL pass.
-Even if you don’t believe in God, or any power larger than yourself, take a look at this simple truth:
+Every challenge you face is a test of your stamina... and, I promise, this WILL pass.
+Even if you don’t believe in God, or any power larger than yourself, take a look at this eternal truth:

 I taught third grade for a year in a suburb of Chicago.
 It was a difficult time in my life, as I had just returned from living in Morocco and was having trouble re-acclimating to the States.
-I was also trying to figure out what I wanted to do with my life...and it wasn’t teaching third grade in a cornfield (no disrespect to third-grade teachers or to corn-dwellers; it just wasn't me!)
-I was so distraught that I sometimes crouched behind my classroom desk and cried.
+I was also trying to figure out what I wanted to do with my life (it wasn’t teaching third grade in a cornfield... no disrespect to third-grade teachers or to corn-dwellers; it just wasn't for me!)
+I was so distraught, in fact, that I sometimes crouched behind my classroom desk and cried.
 When I went to a doctor in hopes of being referred to a therapist, the doctor insisted on writing a prescription for me instead.
-“Pills are cheaper than therapy,” he told me.
+“Pills are cheaper than therapy,” he said.
 I couldn’t believe it!
 Needless to say, I did not follow-through with the prescription.
 I turned to healthy eating and spirituality to pull me through the transition.

-Back to my third graders...one of the in-class assignments I gave was for each child to close their eyes and pick a random word or phrase from a collection of magazine clippings I'd placed in a hat.
-Then, each child was instructed to incorporate his/her selection into a story or poem of their imagining.
-While most kids came up with silly narratives like "And then the leather baseball glove punched all the cars in the street!" or "The pickle jar was in charge of the entire kingdom," there was one student whose creation stood out.
+Back to my third graders: one of the in-class assignments I gave was for each child to close his/her eyes and pick a random word or phrase from a collection of magazine clippings I'd placed in a hat.
+Then, each child was instructed to incorporate the selection into a story or poem of their imagining.
+While most kids came up with silly narratives like "And then the leather baseball glove punched all the cars in the street!" or "The pickle was in charge of the entire kingdom," there was one student whose creation stood out.

 A quiet little boy named Tyler selected the following phrase: without leaving a footprint.
-He diligently bent over his desk and glued the phrase to a piece of construction paper before composing a poem with a blue marker.
+It wasn't the easiest phrase to incorporate, but he diligently bent over his desk and glued it to a piece of construction paper before composing a poem with a blue marker.
 When he was finished, he walked to the front of the room and handed the following to me: